-- NHS employers, in partnership with staff organisations, will develop positive flexible working arrangements which allow people to balance work responsibilities with other aspects of their lives.
+- NHS employers, in partnership with staff organisations, will develop 34.1 positive flexible working arrangements which allow people to balance work responsibilities with other aspects of their lives.
 In considering the provisions of this paragraph employers should also have regard to the provisions in Section 2, Maintaining round the clock services. - Employers are required to consider flexible working options as part of 34.2 their duty to make reasonable adjustments for disabled staff and job applicants, under the Disability Discrimination Act, and staff returning from maternity leave (see Section 15).
-In addition, unless there are clear, demonstrable reasons why it is not practicable, flexible working arrangements (in line with the Employment Equality (Religion or belief) Regulations 2003) should, wherever possible, be made available to employees who undertake daily religious observance or a holy day. - New working arrangements should only be introduced by mutual 34.3 agreement, whether sought by the employee or the employer. - 34.4 Flexible working should be part of an integrated approach to the organisation of work and the healthy work/life balance of staff. - Policies for flexible working should be made clear to all employees.
-34.5 - Employers should develop policies on flexible working which, as far as is 34.6 practicable, should include: - part-time working, where a person works to a pattern and number of hours by mutual agreement; - job sharing, where two or more people share the responsibilities of one or more full-time job(s), dividing the hours, duties and pay between them; - flexi-time, where employees can choose their own start and finish time around fixed core hours: - annual hours contracts, where people work a specific number of hours each year, with the hours being unevenly distributed throughout the year; - flexible rostering, using periods of work of differing lengths within an agreed overall period; - term-time working, where people work during the school term but not during school holidays;
+In addition, unless there are clear, demonstrable reasons why it is not practicable, flexible working arrangements (in line with the Employment Equality (Religion or belief) Regulations 2003) should, wherever possible, be made available to employees who undertake daily religious observance or a holy day. - 34.3 New working arrangements should only be introduced by mutual agreement, whether sought by the employee or the employer. - 34.4 Flexible working should be part of an integrated approach to the organisation of work and the healthy work/life balance of staff. - 34.5 Policies for flexible working should be made clear to all employees. - Employers should develop policies on flexible working which, as far as is 34.6 practicable, should include: - part-time working, where a person works to a pattern and number of • hours by mutual agreement; - job sharing, where two or more people share the responsibilities of one or more full-time job(s), dividing the hours, duties and pay between them; - flexi-time, where employees can choose their own start and finish time around fixed core hours; - annual hours contracts, where people work a specific number of • hours each year, with the hours being unevenly distributed throughout the year; - flexible rostering, using periods of work of differing lengths within an agreed overall period;